Galeria-Kaufhof/ha-jobs/README.md

 Support for distributed, highly available (batch) singleton jobs, with job scheduling, locking, supervision and job status persistence.
 Implemented with Scala, Akka and Cassandra.

+## New in 1.5.3

+- Improved documentation of JobManager.allJobsScheduled
+- Added hook in JobManager for checking preconditions before jobs are started
+- Added more information in log message for dead job detection
+- Increase version of cassandra driver from 3.0.0 to 3.0.2
+- Removed SBT plugin dependency-graph

 ## New in 1.5.2

 - #25 job supervisor should retry failed jobs by given retrigger count